ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 Instead of adapting the existing WOT schema to work for multiple services, there should be specific schemas dedicated to a given action (work order).
 The existing WorkOrderToken model must be modified & renamed.
-Accordingly, new WOT schemas should be created in the WPS:
+The following new WOT schemas should be created in the WPS:

 ```python
 DownloadFileWorkOrder:  # replaces current `WorkOrderToken` model